uxlfoundation/foundation/README.md

 The community is invited to join the meetings, review the [oneAPI Specification](https://spec.oneapi.io), and read the information in this repo.
-Contributions can be made by joining the Special Interest Groups (SIGs) or posting comments or questions as GitHub issues.
+Contributions can be made by joining the Working Groups, Special Interest Groups (SIGs) or posting comments or questions as GitHub issues.
 General questions can go to this repo, and issues specific to parts of the specification can go to the [Specification repo](https://github.com/oneapi-src/oneapi-spec).

 The public calendar of UXL Foundation meetings is available using